- Prospective Students

 Department Administrator: Kathy Fox, Classics 22B, 773-702-8514

-Please see also the Degree Requirements for the Ph.D. in Classical Languages and Literatures.
+See first the Degree Requirements for the Ph.D. in Classical Languages and Literatures.

 The success of any graduate program depends upon the quality and commitment of its students and faculty.
 The Classics Department of the University of Chicago consists of persons of diverse backgrounds and interests, active scholars who are expert in one or more areas of classical studies.
 Beyond the influence which members of the faculty have had individually through books and articles, the Department has also long been identified with the publication of Classical Philology, one of the world's leading journals devoted to classical antiquity.